-Programmatic Accreditor - CAAHEP/MAERB uses the following formula to calculate placement for accredited institutions: number of graduates employed full or part-time in a related field, as well as those continuing their education or serving in the military, divided by number of graduates.
+Programmatic Accreditor - ABHES uses the following formula to calculate placement for accredited institutions: graduates placed in a field of study plus placed in a field related to study divided by the number of graduates and completers minus those unavailable for work.
 Time Frame: July 1, 2011 through June 30, 2012.

-State - Illinois State Board of Education calculation for placement rate: number of graduates placed in their field divided by number of graduates less not available for placement.
+State - West Virginia Council for Community and Technical College Education calculation for placement rate: number of graduates that found employment in their area of training divided by number of graduates.
 Time Frame: July 1, 2009 through June 30, 2010.